-Corruption is obviously illegal everywhere in Asia Pacific and all the countries included in this handbook (except Taiwan) have signed the United Nations Convention against Corruption.
-As the global fight against corruption gains ever greater prominence, countries in Asia Pacific have taken increasingly proactive steps to increase awareness of corruption, strengthen their anti-corruption frameworks, and improve cooperation with other regional and worldwide enforcement authorities.
+Corruption is illegal everywhere in Asia Pacific and all the countries included in this handbook (except Taiwan) have signed the United Nations Convention against Corruption.
+As the global fight against corruption gains ever greater prominence, countries across the region have sought to increase awareness of corruption and strengthen their anti-corruption frameworks.